• Skip to primary navigation

 • Facebook

-Jump to Recipe Jump to Video Print Recipe
+Jump to Recipe

 A cup of strawberry mousse on a sheet pan.

-This strawberry mousse is one of my favorite treats!
-It's super refreshing for Spring and Summer and easy to make with only 3 ingredients, all of which are pantry staples.
-What could be better than that?
+Mousse is an underrated dessert.
+It's about time we give it the love it deserves.
+This strawberry mousse is one of my favorites!
+It's refreshing for Spring and Summer and easy to make with only 3 pantry staple ingredients.

 The combination of sweet, tangy ripe strawberries in a velvety mousse is just chef's kiss.
 It's the perfect way to end any meal!
-Whether you want to savor it on its own or pair it with sliced fruit, whipped cream, or chocolate shavings, I guarantee this mousse will have you licking the jar and wanting more!
+Whether you want to savor it on its own or pair it with sliced fruit, whipped cream, or chocolate shavings, I guarantee this mousse will have you licking the jar!

-This recipe makes just enough mousse for 3-4 servings.
+This recipe makes just enough for 3-4 servings.
 For more small batch recipes, check out my mini carrot cake, small batch vanilla cupcakes, small batch brownies, and small vanilla cake.

 Jump to: